zephyrproject-rtos/zephyr/samples/samples.rst

    boards/*

-To add a new sample documentation, please use the template available under :file:`doc/templates/sample.tmpl`
+To add a new sample document, please use the template available under :file:`doc/templates/sample.tmpl`